Centre for Sight Enhancement

 Optometry Clinic – Bachelor level placement

-The School of Optometry & Vision Science is pleased to announce that we will be providing a clinical placement for BSW students from the School of Social Work at University of Waterloo – located at Renison University College.
+The School of Optometry & Vision Science is pleased to provide clinical placement for BSW students from the School of Social Work at University of Waterloo.

 Optometry Clinic – Master level supervision program, unpaid

-The School of Optometry & Vision Science is pleased to announce that we will be starting a Clinical Internship Program for counselling students.
-The goal of the program is to provide a dynamic supervised clinical practicum for counselling students in Canada while also equipping them with specialized skills and experience that will allow them to work with the growing number of Canadians with vision loss.
+The School of Optometry & Vision Science is pleased to offer a Clinical Internship Program for counselling students.
+The goal of the program is to provide a dynamic supervised clinical practicum for counselling students in Canada while also equipping them with specialized skills and experience in working with clients with vision loss.